SpockBauru/TranslationTools_Illusion/README.md

   The folder "RedirectedResources" must have a dump from the game text in order to work.

   HOW IT WORKS

-  -This tool reads all Translated text from the source folder (asked when you open) and from the destination folder (MachineTranslation).
+  1) This tool reads all Translated text from the source folder (asked when you open) and from the destination folder (MachineTranslation).

-  -Then it reads all Untranslated text from the files "translation.txt" in the source folder and write the translated version in files called "zz_machineTranslation.txt" in "MachineTranslation", but imitating the structure from the source folder.
+  2) Then it reads all Untranslated text from the files "translation.txt" in the source folder and write the translated version in files called "zz_machineTranslation.txt" in "MachineTranslation", but imitating the structure from the source folder.

-  -Each file "zz_machineTranslation.txt" will contain in its header a copy of the file "Header.txt", so it can be used for other languages than English.
+  3) Each file "zz_machineTranslation.txt" will contain in its header a copy of the file "Header.txt", so it can be used for other languages than English.

   After that you can inspect the files "zz_machineTranslation.txt" and copy to the source folder.